xPaw/Steam-Card-Farmer/README.md

 If the token was already stored, you can skip the interaction by passing username as an argument.

-For example: `node index.mjs -u hello --min-playtime 120`
+For example: `./farm -u hello --min-playtime 120`

 Name | Description
 ---- | -----------